pengrui2009/ProcessSafeQueue/README.md

     ```
     gcc test.c -lsafequeue -pthread
     ```
-    Here test.c is the name of your.
+    Here test.c is the name of your test file.

-## Testing

-See Docs and edit test.c accordingly.
-Do make all.
-Execute ./test

 ## Error handled:
  - Underflow